|Common Name(s): Nyatoh|

 Grain/Texture: Has a typically straight to shallowly interlocking grain.
 Texture is moderately fine.

-Endgrain: Diffuse-porous; medium pores in radial or diagonal arrangement; commonly in radial multiples of 2-3; tyloses and other reddish brown gum deposits occasionally present; growth rings indistinct; rays not visible without lens; parenchyma diffuse-in-aggregates, and depending on species, banded (marginal).
+Endgrain: Diffuse-porous; medium to very large pores in radial or diagonal arrangement, very few to few; commonly in radial multiples of 2-3; tyloses and other reddish brown gum deposits occasionally present; growth rings indistinct; narrow rays not visible without lens, spacing normal to fairly close; parenchyma diffuse-in-aggregates, and depending on species, marginal.

 Rot Resistance: Rated as non-durable and is susceptible to insect attack.